schreddies/schreddies.github.io/howtoprotectyourappfromcsrfinbadway.md

-# CSRF protection: story how it was done wrong but with good effect
+# CSRF protection: how to make it wrong but it still works